 A number of readers have inquired as to what fly rods I fish with.
 Here are some of my choices, with a few notes appended.
 My rod collection reflects the demands of the various kinds of fishing that I do.
-In any given instance, I let the fishing dictate my choice of rod is dictated by the fishing conditions.
-I’m wedded to no particular brand nor a particular type of action.
+In any given instance, my choice of rod is dictated by the fishing conditions.
+I’m wedded to no particular brand nor any particular type of action.
 Naturally, not everyone shares this philosophy, and that’s okay.
 But I dislike accepting tradeoffs, being forced to fish a rod for any reason other than that it’s ideal for the type of fishing I’m doing.
 So, again, the choices I make reflect this sentiment.

 Montana Brothers 9′ 4-weight

 Montana Brothers is a new (2021) rod company based in Bozeman, Montana.
 It’s owned by two former colleagues of mine from Blue Ribbon Flies, Doug and Dan Daufel.
-Their long interest in developing fly rods culminated in 2021 with the release of their first two rods, both 9′ 4-weights.
+Their longterm interest in developing fly rods culminated in 2021 with the release of their first two rods, both 9′ 4-weights.
 The 904L model is very full-flexing, the 904 somewhat stiffer.
 I own and fish both but much prefer the 904, using that model for 90% of my 4-weight fishing (which constitutes 90% of my overall fishing).
 The impetus behind these rods was to improve upon the 1980s Fenwick World Class 9′ 2 and 3-weight rods.
 (Those were wonderful rods that collected a cult-like following among hardcore anglers when first introduced; I was among their ardent fans.)
 Montana Brothers has succeeded in improving on the Fenwick’s, and both rods are a delight to fish.
 I choose the 904 for most of my fishing because the range of it’s sweet spot (30-45 feet) is a bit longer than the 904L’s (10-35 feet).
 For the bulk of the fishing I’m doing these days, that makes for a better fit.
 I don’t believe that any better 4-weight rods exist today than these Montana Brothers rods.

 Orvis Madison 7’6″ 6-weight